Standard sound-proofed music room

 - The delighted customer with a Bob Marley poster attached to an inner sound proof acoustic shutter.
 Once slid away, another set of acoustic shutters are exposed to the outside walls and then the triple acoustic glazing.

-- An especially soundproofed singing room, further isolated and sound deadened in order for sound not to travel into the main recording studio.
+- An specially soundproofed singing room, further isolated and sound deadened in order for sound not to travel into the main recording studio.
 As well having be acoustically insulated and sound deadened from outside noises, the singing practice room also had triple acoustic soundproof glazing between itself and the recording studio.